Bruneian nationality law: Jus sanguinis

 According to the amended nationality law of 1984, one method of acquiring Bruneian nationality is via jus sanguinis (Citizenship by right of blood).
 This means one may acquire citizenship regardless of whether they were born on Bruneian sovereign territory or not, under certain conditions.
 Citizenship is automatically conferred if the minor is a member of the aforementioned indigenous groups or, born overseas to a Bruneian father who registers the minors birth within 6 months at a Bruneian diplomatic mission.
 The father has to be in the service of the government of Brunei or employed by any company registered in Brunei to be eligible.
 The 2002 amendment of the Bruneian nationality law allowed for citizenship to be conferred through not only the father of the child but also, the mother.

 Naturalization

-A valid resident who has resided in Brunei for 25 years can apply for naturalization, provided they are:
+A valid resident who has resided in Brunei for 20 years in the preceding 25 years, including the two years immediately prior to applying, can apply for naturalization, provided they are: